austBrink/aPrimerInProgramming/README.md

 # A Word of Welcome! 👋
 ### A primer (What is javascript?) 🕹️
+Javascript is a computer language that allows developers to write scripts that can be executed in your web browser, or programs ran on a computer / server.

-Javascript is a programming language that runs in a web browser (or in an engine like Nodejs on a server) used as a programming language to make applications.
+that runs in a web browser (or in an engine like Nodejs on a server)

 # 🤓 Who's the teacher?
 - 🧔 <- dis guy